ArepaQuemada/frontend-challenge/README.md

+## DEMO
 Live demo here https://arepaquemada.github.io/frontend-challenge/

-## Available Scripts

-In the project directory, you can run:
+## To run locally

+First clone the prject, then type the following in your terminal:

+### `npm i`

+Install the neccesary dependencies for the project

 ### `npm start`